Jean-MarcHarvengt/teensyMAME/README.md

 # Featuring
-Emulation of various Arcade systems (1978-1985) from Space Invaders to Moon Patrol<br>
+Emulation of various Arcade systems (1978-1985) from Space Invaders to Moon Patrol.<br>
-The emulator is splitted in few projects runnin specific systems due to memory usage.<br>
+The emulator is splitted in few projects running specific systems due to memory usage.<br>
-(complete list of roms emulated in games.txt)<br> Please compile for smallest code on the Teensy4.0 else you will run out of memory<br><br>
+(see complete list of roms emulated in games.txt)<br> Please compile for smallest code on the Teensy4.0 else you will run out of memory<br><br>

 # Minimal requirements: